quii/learn-go-with-tests/maps.md

 I decided to create an `assertStrings` helper and get rid of the `given` piece to make the implementation more general.

-### Using a type alias
+### Using a custom type

-We can greatly improve our dictionary's usage by aliasing the Map and making `Search` a method.
+We can improve our dictionary's usage by creating a new type around Map and making `Search` a method.

 In `dictionary_test.go`: